 - No major changes since last time, any and all delays experienced when operating the application is caused by the phone communicating with the server to verify information or retrieve data.

+If you have an account and are logging onto a different phone, you must have wifi or data enabled as it needs to verify your account with the server

+If you have previously logged on using the same phone, it tries to verify via the server, but if you don’t have wifi or data enabled, it looks for the username and password on the phone.

 Create Account Screen

-- No changes since last time.
+- No changes to the layout since last time.

+Users must have a wifi or data connection to create an account.
+The account information is stored in the cloud and on the phone.

 Main Screen